kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -I, --(keep\|change)-date
 Do not change issue date.
-Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date.
+Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date, or the date specified with the -z option.
 This option will keep the date of the previous inwork or official issue.

-In -m mode, this option has the opposite effect, causing the date to be changed to the current date.
+In -m mode, this option has the opposite effect, causing the date to be changed.
 The two alternative long option names, --keep-date and --change-date, allow for the intended meaning of this option to be expressed clearly in each mode.

 -i, --official
 Increase the issue number of the CSDB object.
 By default, the in-work